 IMPORTANT: Layouts of the following sections are derived from the Default Layout in the C360 Layout configurations.
 For more information on C360 Layout configurations refer to Configure the Customer360 Sections article.

 Following are the sections available in the Gainsight widget.
 You can perform different actions in these sections as explained.

 This Gainsight widget provides a summary of a company similar to Customer 360.
-For more information on this section, refer to C360 Summary Section article in the Additional Resources section at the end of this article..
+For more information on C360 Summary section, refer to C360 Summary Section article.

 This Gainsight widget displays the attributes of a company.
 This section displays the top 10 attributes from the Attributes section configuration in the C360 Default Layout.